How to shop wisely on Prime Day

 (Image credit: Jerry Hildenbrand / Android Central)

 Amazon Prime Big Deal Days are October 8th and 9th, which means this week will be one of the biggest shopping days of 2024.
-Outside of Black Friday, Amazon Prime Days are when you will find some of the best prices on the things you've been looking for and even the things you had no idea you wanted or needed.
+Outside of Black Friday, Amazon Prime Days are when you will find some of the best prices on the things you've been looking for—and even things you had no idea you wanted or needed.

-The temptation to buy is going to be high.
-The whole experience is designed to be that way, and with pressure on tech websites to point consumers to the best deals, it's going to be everywhere.
+The temptation to buy will be high.
+The whole experience is designed that way, and with pressure on tech websites to point consumers to the best deals, it's going to be everywhere.
 There is no escaping Amazon this week unless you turn off your internet.

 Android & Chill